 The Cocker Spaniel is a beautiful dog breed by all definitions.
 This dog is absolute eye candy and its cheerful disposition only endears it further.
 Dog parents who have cocker spaniels among their flock claim that going home to its cute face and soft barks highlight their day.
 This breed is an excellent companion which finds happiness in giving happiness to all.
 Cocker spaniels are an absolute treat to the household and on the plus size, they could fit into your purse.
-Petland is honored to offer first-class Cocker Spaniel puppies and our caring team of puppy specialists will help answer any questions you may have.
+Petland is honored to offer first-class Cocker Spaniel puppies for sale, and our caring team of puppy specialists will help answer any questions you may have.

 Cocker Spaniels were originally bred as hunting dogs in the United Kingdom, with the term “cocker” deriving from their use to hunt the Eurasian woodcock.
 When Cocker Spaniels were brought to the United States, they were bred to a different standard, which enabled them to specialize in hunting the American woodcock.
 This breed has remained a very well-liked and sought-after dog for generations.